concourse/time-resource/README.md

 * `interval: 48h` or
 * `cron: "0 0 */2 * *"`

-When these configurations trigger are very different.
+When these configurations trigger is very different.

 The `interval` configuration will trigger every 48 hours based on when the last trigger ran.